Spider19996/ha-tally-list/README.md

 ## Usage

-After adding a user, call the service `drink_counter.add_drink` with parameters `user` and `drink` to increment the counter.
+After adding a user, the setup will prompt you to enter drinks with their prices one after another.
+Once configured, call the service `drink_counter.add_drink` with parameters `user` and `drink` to increment the counter.
 Use the reset button entity to reset all counters.